shrek2fan/RESTful/README.md

    You can modify these values or set them as environment variables if preferred.

 ### Environment Variables

+The following variables are loaded from `.env` and can also be provided as environment variables:

 | Variable | Description | Default |
 | -------- | ----------- | ------- |